sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 ### EXTREME FLUCTUATIONS OF THE BLACK SEA LEVEL IN NEOEUXINE HOLOCENE AS THE ALTERNATIVE OF CATASTROPHIC FLOOD HYPOTHESIS

+What I see here is three events where the Black Sea level rise noitceably outpaced the world sea level rise - 9200 BC, 7100 BC, and 3000 BC.
+Assuming that the world sea level is not some other proxy for Black Sea level.

 ![](img/black-sea-refillings.jpg)

 Black Sea levels vs world oceans over 20ka.
-All colour added by me. https://annas-archive.org/md5/5b9b93be046fd00c49f44b90aa796682 (hard copy in this folder)
+All colour added by Nobulart. https://annas-archive.org/md5/5b9b93be046fd00c49f44b90aa796682 (hard copy in this folder)

 ### Late Pleistocene to Holocene paleoenvironmental changes in the NW Black Sea (hard copy here)